UCL-RITS/intro-to-shell/intro-to-shell/solutions.md

 [user@host ~]$ ls -Rl a_directory/
 a_directory/:
 total 0
-drwxrwxr-x 3 cceatco cceas0 256 Nov  6 10:13 inside
+drwxrwxr-x 3 cceaxxx cceas0 256 Nov  6 10:13 inside

 a_directory/inside:
 total 0
-drwxrwxr-x 2 cceatco cceas0 256 Nov  6 10:13 the_other
+drwxrwxr-x 2 cceaxxx cceas0 256 Nov  6 10:13 the_other

 a_directory/inside/the_other:
 total 0